rmendes1/theory_data_warehouse_toolkit/C1_dw_foundations.md

 ### 🚫 Myth 5: Dimensional Models Can’t Be Integrated

 - **Reality:**
   Dimensional models can be fully integrated across the enterprise by using conformed dimensions-centralized, standardized definitions reused across models.
-This ensures semantic consistency and enables seamless data integration[1][3][7].
+This ensures semantic consistency and enables seamless data integration.

 | ❌ Myth         | ✅ Fact                                                                 |
 |----------------|--------------------------------------------------------------------------|